Where's The Bacon? Wendy's Launches Breakfast Nationwide in Canada Today

 Wendy's new hot coffee available for FREE for a limited time

-BURLINGTON, Ontario, May 2, 2022 /PRNewswire/ -- Today is the day morning routines change forever with Wendy's® craveable breakfast menu launching nationwide in Canada, served from 6:30 a.m. to 10:30 a.m.* To celebrate the launch, Wendy's is giving customers one less reason to hit snooze with a FREE hot cup of their soon-to-be favourite coffee all day long at participating locations through May 29.** Customers will not want to miss out because for the first time ever, Wendy's is serving a new signature medium-roast coffee blend uniquely crafted for Canadian customers.
+BURLINGTON, ON, May 2, 2022 /CNW/ - Today is the day morning routines change forever with Wendy's® craveable breakfast menu launching nationwide in Canada, served from 6:30 a.m. to 10:30 a.m.* To celebrate the launch, Wendy's is giving customers one less reason to hit snooze with a FREE hot cup of their soon-to-be favourite coffee all day long at participating locations through May 29.** Customers will not want to miss out because for the first time ever, Wendy's is serving a new signature medium-roast coffee blend uniquely crafted for Canadian customers.

 "Canadians deserve a better breakfast," said Liz Geraghty, Chief Marketing Officer, International, The Wendy's Company.
 "From fresh, never frozen Canadian beef to freshly cracked Canadian grade A eggs, our focus at Wendy's is always on the quality of the food we serve, and customers will taste our commitment to freshly prepared, high-quality ingredients across our entire breakfast menu."